 When I was a kid, I used to spend a lot of time helping my grand-mother in her immense garden; planting seeds, watering flowers, picking up mushrooms.
 I would also feed the ducks and the hens, gather the laid eggs in the morning, and pretend to clean the barn.
 In her garden, there was an oak tree.
 I was often the only kid at her house, so I would sit down in the garden and spend hours talking to that tree, imagining it was a human being.
 For a long time, that tree was my best friend.
 Growing up, I lost touch with nature, and for a long time, I did not even enjoy leaving my busy city to spend time in the countryside.
 I could feel that something was missing in my life, but I never really took action.
 I became more and more interested about issues surrounding sustainability but, oddly enough, I did not connect the dots.

-Bio-empathy is the first course of the Social Innovation Management programme, i.e. 4 days away from Nairobi, learning about Nature, how it can inspire innovations and a deeper understanding of ourselves.
+I recently had the chance to take part in a Bio-empathy course, i.e. 4 days away from Nairobi, learning about Nature, how it can inspire innovations and a deeper understanding of ourselves.
 When I learnt about this course, I was deeply excited.
 It was exactly what I needed.
 When I shared this with my colleagues at my workplace, their reactions were less enthusiastic, and possibly more cynical.
 They wondered if smoking pot and resolving existential questions about the human condition were on the agenda.

 Well, after this retreat I can tell they were not completely far off.
 After spending these four days in nature with incredible people, I was definitely in another dimension.
 I was high on emotions.
 So high that it was incredibly difficult for me to come back to reality.
 This course transformed my life in ways I could have never imagined.